MadhavGarg98/S85_ecommerce/README.md

-## Milestone 11: Dynamic Product Display 🚀

-### ✅ Fetching Product Data
+## Milestone 26: Fetch User Orders API 📦

+✅ Order Retrieval Endpoint
-- Created an endpoint to retrieve all stored products from MongoDB.
+- Created an endpoint to receive the user’s email.
+- Retrieved the `_id` of the user using their email.

+✅ Fetch & Response
-- Implemented API call logic in the frontend to fetch data dynamically.
+- Used the `_id` to fetch all orders of the user from the database.

-### ✅ Displaying Products
-- Passed fetched product data to the Product Card component.
-- Rendered product information dynamically on the homepage.

----
+- Sent all user orders in the API response.